bentedder/SPAnnouncements/README.md

 SPAnnouncements
 ===============

-A backbone.js implementation of reading a SharePoint Announcement list
+A backbone.js implementation of reading a SharePoint Announcement list.